-Extending respect to people of different backgrounds, knowledge levels, and experiences is a central value.
+Extending respect to people of different backgrounds, knowledge levels, and experiences is at the core of everything I make.
 This includes, but is not limited to: couples who may be interfaith, interracial, same sex, or non-traditional genders, as well as the "getting married in the synagogue in a traditional way" Jewish empowered bride and groom.

 Each ketubah is made to order and printed on demand.
 This means that your information is seamlessly integrated into the text as part of a regular purchase.
 Clients may mix and match the texts, use entirely custom texts, add or remove lines, change signature lines, and designate how they want to be identified (Bride?
 Groom?
 Beloved?
 No labels?)

-5-10 business days is realistic.
-Of course, that relies upon the client to be prepared with all the necessary information and promptly respond to proofs.
+5-10 business days (plus shipping) is realistic, but requires you to have everything ready to go and respond to proofs promptly.
 The biggest delay is often getting rabbi approval for your ketubah.
-While many rabbis are extremely quick to look over the proofs, others may take weeks.
+While many rabbis are responsive, others may take weeks depending on their schedules.

 Check the calendar for big holidays that might delay your ketubah.
 Ketubah-Arts is closed on Jewish holidays, so plan a little extra time if your wedding is immediately after major Jewish holidays like Passover, the High Holy Days, or Sukkot.

 Order your ketubah at least a month before your wedding

 Gather your information all together before trying to place an order.

 Be considerate of your rabbi's time and send only the final proof.
 Don't include them on every email!

 Order far in advance.
 In a pinch, you will probably get it on time, but it is much less stressful to order ahead.